jadecobra/python_tdd_exercises/source/exception handling.rst

      raises_exception_error = None

-  which we add to our running list of exceptions encountered
+  which I add to the running list of exceptions encountered

   .. code-block:: python